zencart/documentation/content/user/running/backup.md

 - A copy of all your Zen Cart files, and
 - A copy of your database

+The  procedure depends on whether or not your site has [cPanel](/user/first_steps/cpanel/).

 # Step 1: Backup your files

 ### A) If your site has cPanel: